jorgebastida/gordon/docs/eventsources/cron.rst

 Cron
 ========================

-CloudWatch Events Events allows you to take actions on a pre-determined schedule.
+CloudWatch Events allows you to take actions on a pre-determined schedule.

 Gordon allow you to wire this functionality with your lambdas and schedule them using cron-like syntax.

+.. _cron-anatomy:

 Anatomy of the integration
 ----------------------------------